Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 permalink: /administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.html
 sidebar: administrator_guide_sidebar
 keywords: SAML, SAML 2.0, authentication, single sign-on, SSO
-varAddlAuth: Depending on policy, additional verification might be necessary.
-For example, the SSO administrator can enforce mandatory two-factor authentication (2FA) for certain clusters.
 ---

 This section explains how to integrate your Qumulo cluster with your organization's single sign-on (SSO) service by configuring Security Assertion Markup Language (SAML) 2.0 for Qumulo Core 5.2.5 (and higher).